PWYCS/YYC_ShowMap/README.md

 Project is without any affiliations, just sharing a tool I made to track shows in Calgary and plan nights out.

-Sorry if some events are duplicated.
-This is a quick and nasty tool, I don't want to spend too much time to de-duplicate events, my attitude is "better double than missing".
+This is a quick n nasty tool, I haven't spent any effor de-duplicating events, my attitude is "better double than missing".

 PRs always welcome, fork at will 💌